 Shark deterrents and detection: Community perceptions, sentiment and preferences for shark management strategies.
 Simmons, P., Mehmet, M. and Clarke, R. (2017) NSW DPI - NSW Shark Management Strategy (SMS) Competitive Annual Grants Program, $50,000 (Completed Project) Project details

 Assessment of the attitudes of beach and ocean end-users to shark mitigation since trials of SMART Drumlines in NSW.
 Simmons, P., Mehmet, M. with contributing authors Curley, B. and Wolfenden, K. (2018- 2019) NSW DPI – NSW Shark Management Strategy, $55,012 (Completed Project) Project details

 Shark Sentiment Study.
 Simmons, P., Mehmet, M. & Callaghan, K. (PhD candidate) (2017-2020), NSW DPI – NSW Shark Management Strategy, $91,000 (Current Project)

-This three year grant supports a CSU PhD scholarship and the research being undertaken by PhD candidate Kane Callaghan who is supervised by Associate Professor Peter Simmons, Dr Michael Mehmet and Dr Belinda Curley (NSW DPI).
-His research topic is “An analyses of uses of social media in public policy: The case of shark management in NSW.”
+This three year grant supported a CSU PhD scholarship and the research being undertaken by PhD candidate Kane Callaghan who was supervised by Associate Professor Peter Simmons, Dr Michael Mehmet (UOW) and Dr Belinda Curley (NSW DPI).
+His research topic is “Social media citizensourcing for policy-making: The case of sharks in NSW.”